-The cumulative expense recognised in terms of the group's share-based payment schemes reflects the extent, in the opinion of management, to which the vesting period has expired and the number of rights to equity instruments granted that will ultimately vest.
+The cumulative expense recognised in terms of the group's share-based payment scheme reflects the extent, in the opinion of management, to which the vesting period has expired and the number of rights to options granted that will ultimately vest.
 At the end of each reporting date the unvested rights are adjusted by the number forfeited during the period to reflect the actual number of instruments outstanding.
 Management is of the opinion that this represents the most accurate estimate of the number of instruments that will ultimately vest.
 The fair value attached to share options granted is valued using the Monte Carlo option pricing model.
 The key assumptions used in the calculation include estimates of the group's expected share price volatility, dividend yield, risk-free interest rate and forfeiture rate.
-Refer to notes 20 and 23 for further detail.